PayNearMe Review

 Key Limitation

 United States only.
 No European, UK, MGA, UKGC, LATAM or APAC presence.
 No crypto support of any kind.
 No native mobile SDK.
-No published rate card — every deal goes through full procurement.
+No published rate card, since every deal goes through full procurement.
 If any of those four hard constraints matter to your operation, PayNearMe is either eliminated outright or relegated to a co-vendor role alongside an international provider like Nuvei or Worldpay and a crypto provider like CoinsPaid.

 Recommendation

 Choose PayNearMe if you operate a US-licensed sportsbook or online casino and your player base needs cash deposit capability, push-to-debit payouts, or both.
-Run a parallel quote against Nuvei for leverage on custom pricing — that is the only way to benchmark in the absence of a published rate card.
+Run a parallel quote against Nuvei for leverage on custom pricing, since that is the only way to benchmark in the absence of a published rate card.
 Pair with CoinsPaid or BitPay if your demographic includes crypto-active players.
 Eliminate from your shortlist entirely if you operate outside the United States or if procurement requires upfront pricing transparency.
 Updated May 2026.

 Pros